 UUID v1 (Timestamp-based)

-• Best for: Ordered IDs, when you need to know when a UUID was created
+Combines a timestamp, clock sequence, and node ID.
+Useful when you need to know when a UUID was created.

-• Note: Contains timestamp information (not anonymous)
+• Note: Contains timestamp information

 Common UUID Formats